biopython/biopython.github.io/wiki/GitMigration.md

 ### Forking biopython using a github account

-If you are logged in to github, you can go to the biopython repository page
+If you are logged in to github, you can go to the Biopython repository page

 [`http://github.com/biopython/biopython/tree/master`](http://github.com/biopython/biopython/tree/master)

 and click on a button named 'Fork'.
 Yes, it's that easy.

-It will create a fork (basically a copy) of the official biopython repository your personal account.
+It will create a fork (basically a copy) of the official Biopython repository your personal account.

 Now, assuming that you have git installed on your computer, execute the